November 30, 2014

-The Psalmist said, “Blessed art thou, O Lord: teach me Thy statutes” (Psalm 119:12).
+The Psalmist said, “Blessed are You, O Lord: teach me Your statutes” (Psalm 119:12).
 Have you ever prayed, “Lord God, be my Teacher”?
 Pray over the Word and ask God to teach you.
 When you ask God to do this, several things will happen:

-“Open Thou mine eyes, that I may behold wondrous things out of Thy law.” (verse 18) You may have 20/20 vision, but God has to open your eyes for you to behold the wondrous things in His Word.
+“Open my eyes, that I may see wondrous things from Your law” (Psalm 119:18).
+You may have 20/20 vision, but God has to open your eyes for you to behold the wondrous things in His Word.

 After His Resurrection, Jesus walked with two disciples on the road to Emmaus.
 The Bible says He began to talk to them about the Old Testament, the Law, and the Prophets.
-“Then opened He their understanding, that they might understand the scriptures.”
-(Luke 24:45) When you ask Him, God will do that for you.
+“And He opened their understanding, that they might comprehend the Scriptures” (Luke 24:45).
+When you ask Him, God will do that for you.

 When you pray over the Word, your heart will be stirred.
-“Incline my heart unto Thy testimonies, and not to covetousness.”
-(Psalm 119:36) If you don’t have a desire for the Word of God, ask, “Oh God, please incline my heart.
+“Incline my heart to Your testimonies, and not to covetousness” (Psalm 119:36).
+If you don’t have a desire for the Word of God, ask, “Oh God, please incline my heart.
 Move my heart, open my eyes, stir my heart.”

-When your eyes are opened and your heart is stirred, your mind is going to be enlightened.
-“Thy hands have made me and fashioned me: give me understanding, that I may learn Thy commandments.” (verse 73)
+When your eyes are opened and your heart is stirred, your mind is going to be enlightened.“Your hands have made me and fashioned me: give me understanding, that I may learn Your commandments” (Psalm 119:73).